 Here are answers to the most commonly asked questions about Renewal.
 If you have additional questions, feel free to contact us.

 What should I expect when I reach out for services?
-If you call our office, you will speak to or leave a message for either our assistant if you are not sure which therapist will be best for you, or you can dial the extension directly for your therapist.
+If you call our office, you will speak to or leave a message for either Heather, our assistant, if you are not sure which therapist will be best for you, or you can dial the extension directly for your therapist.
 If you have to leave a message, we make every attempt to return your call within 24 hours on business days.
-If you email our assistant or a therapist directly, we will also try to return the message in that time frame.
+If you email Heather or a therapist directly, we will also try to return the message in that time frame.

 What is your cancellation policy?
 We know that your time is important.
 When you schedule an appointment, we are making a commitment to you to be there for you at that time and you will have all of our focus and attention.
 As a client, your part of the relationship is to attend the sessions that you schedule.